-Just 50 days to go now to the London 2012 Olympics and we’re in full-swing manufacturing and installing perimeter protection systems for securing temporary facilities at the Games.
+Just 50 days to go now to the London 2012 Olympics, and we’re in full-swing manufacturing and installing perimeter protection systems for securing temporary facilities at the Games.

 Zaun is currently working on four temporary sites, both in the heart of London and away from the capital.
-It’s all part of a massive growth in the trend for ‘overlay’, the term used for the temporary elements of ‘event architecture’ that supplement existing buildings and infrastructure to enable major sporting events or festivals to take place.
+It’s all part of massive growth in the trend for ‘overlay’, the term used for the temporary elements of ‘event architecture’ that supplement existing buildings and infrastructure to enable major sporting events or festivals to take place.

-These elements provide additional facilities for the duration of an event and are generally of a lightweight construction, as they are often removed afterwards.
+These elements provide additional facilities for the duration of an event and are generally of lightweight construction, as they are often removed afterwards.

-With the threat of international terrorism currently set at the Home Office’s ‘substantial’ rating, there’s a similar need for ‘security overlay’ to protect those temporary facilities.
+With the threat of international terrorism currently set at the Home Office’s ‘substantial’ rating, there’s a similar need for a ‘security overlay’ to protect those temporary facilities.

 For instance, six weeks ago, we put security overlay into Brighton at the Council of Europe meeting hosted by the Rt Hon Kenneth Clarke MP in a few hours – and dismantled it again as soon as the event was over.

-These groups all need rooms to house accreditation, accommodation, segregation and media facilities, which need to be separated from, but connected to, the spectators at the ‘front of house’, to preserve the magic and mystery of the event experience.
+These groups all need rooms to house accreditation, accommodation, segregation and media facilities, which need to be separated from but connected to, the spectators at the ‘front of house’ to preserve the magic and mystery of the event experience.

 Overlay typically includes tents, bleachers, staging, signage, temporary tracks and floors – as well as the kind of security cordons we deal in – designed to provide access to sites and walkways and safe access for spectators.

-In large scale events, such as Olympic Games, the considerations are multiplied a hundredfold.
+In large scale events, such as Olympic Games, the considerations have multiplied a hundredfold.
 London 2012, for example, involves 26 Olympic sports and 20 Paralympic sports across 29 venues in 27 days – the equivalent of 541 concurrent days of sports competition.